naisutech/static-site-playground/README.md

 ### Developing in your playground

 Static Site Playground is designed to be very simple.
-It's got three main files to care about (found under `src/` folder):
+There are three main files provided for you to use in your creative coding experiments (found under `src/` folder):

 1. `app.hbs`: this is your 'HTML' file.
 It's inserted into the body element.
 You can use standard HTML, but if you want to use the power of handlebars templating, feel free to define template partials, or invesigate `bootstrap.js` to see how to use dynamic partials with injected data.
 2. `app.js`: this is your JS file.